Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Preventing Default Form Submission Behavior

 To prevent the page from refreshing on form submission, we can handle the form's `onSubmit` event and call `event.preventDefault()` inside the handler.
 This stops the default behavior, allowing us to process the form data without a page reload.

+### Summary

+- Use controlled components by tying input values to state.
+- Use `onChange` to update state as the user types.
+- Use a separate state variable to update displayed content only on submit.
+- Prevent default form submission behavior to avoid page refreshes.

+In the next lesson, we will compare using class components versus hooks to manage state in React.

+## Key Takeaways

+- React forms use controlled components where the input value is tied to state, ensuring a single source of truth.
+- The `onChange` event on inputs triggers every time the input value changes, passing an event object with useful properties.
+- To update displayed content only on form submission, maintain separate state variables for input value and displayed heading.
+- Prevent the default form submission behavior using `event.preventDefault()` to avoid page refreshes.